Maha1107/ai_trip_planner/README.md

 # AI Enabled Trip Planner

-This project consists of a React frontend and an Express.js backend, integrated with a Random Forest AI prediction model for personalized trip planning.
+This project consists of a React frontend and an Express.js backend, integrated with SERP API and Gemini API for personalized trip planning.

 ## Features
 - **Landing Page**: Beautiful home page with travel-themed design and animations